NHSDigital/software-engineering-quality-framework/communities/pd-engineering-cop.md

 This is part of a broader [quality framework](../README.md) and is one of a set of [communities of practice](../communities-of-practice.md).

-There is some overlap with the [Automation Working Group](pd-automation-working-group.md).
+There is some overlap with the [Test Automation CoP](pd-test-automation-cop.md).

 ## Subject